leekayden/sgrelief-v5/fonts/README.txt

-Sora Variable Font
+Arial Variable Font
 ==================

-This download contains Sora as both a variable font and static fonts.
+This download contains Arial as both a variable font and static fonts.

-Sora is a variable font with this axis: wght
+Arial is a variable font with this axis: wght

 This means all the styles are contained in a single file:
-  Sora-VariableFont_wght.ttf
+  Arial-VariableFont_wght.ttf

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for Sora: static/Sora-Thin.ttf static/Sora-ExtraLight.ttf static/Sora-Light.ttf static/Sora-Regular.ttf static/Sora-Medium.ttf static/Sora-SemiBold.ttf static/Sora-Bold.ttf static/Sora-ExtraBold.ttf
+Not all apps support variable fonts, and in those cases you can use the static font files for Arial: static/Arial-Thin.ttf static/Arial-ExtraLight.ttf static/Arial-Light.ttf static/Arial-Regular.ttf static/Arial-Medium.ttf static/Arial-SemiBold.ttf static/Arial-Bold.ttf static/Arial-ExtraBold.ttf

 Get started
 -----------